To ensure the best sound quality and a long-lasting experience, regular cleaning and care are essential. Here's why:

 - Use the cleaning cloth to wipe down the outer casing of the hearing aid.
 Avoid using water, cleaning agents, or alcohol as they can damage the device.

-- Clean the Receiver or Microphone Ports gently using the provided soft brush to remove any dirt or debris from the microphone and receiver ports.
+- Clean the receiver or microphone ports gently using the provided soft brush to remove any dirt or debris from the microphone and receiver ports.
 Avoid pushing debris into the ports; tilt the hearing aid downward so particles fall away during brushing.

-Make sure to apply cosmetics, perfume, after-shave, hairspray, lotions etc. before putting on your hearing aids.
+Make sure to apply cosmetics, perfume, after-shave, hairspray, etc. before putting on your hearing aids.
 These products can damage or discolour your hearing aids.